How to Withdraw PF Amount? A Step-by-Step Guide for PF Subscribers

 • Address proof

 • A blank and cancelled cheque with IFSC code and account number.
-Also, you should ensure that the cheque provided by you is a single account holder cheque.
+Also, you should ensure that the cheque provided by you is a single account holder cheque

 • Two revenue stamps